Girish-Krishnan/Girish-Krishnan/README.md

 # Welcome to my GitHub Profile!

 I’m interested in the intersection of control theory, optimization, machine learning and the application of these fields to robotics.
-I am currently a 4th-year undergraduate student at the University of California, San Diego.
-By Winter 2025, I will have completed a Bachelor of Science, triple majoring in:
+I finished a Bachelor of Science at the University of California, San Diego, and triple-majored in the following:

 * Electrical Engineering, with a depth in Machine Learning and Controls
 * Mathematics-Computer Science